scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Holy

 Channel your divine wrath at a target creature, burning their body with holy might.
-Make a spellcasting roll vs the targets Stamina, on success the target takes 6 wounds, plus a wound die for every crit rolled.
+Make a spellcasting roll against the targets Stamina, on success the target takes 6 wounds, plus a wound die for every crit rolled.
 On fail the target takes 6 wound die in damage instead.
 Damage dealt from this spell reduces the targets maximum wounds an equal amount, recovering 1 max wound every day. casting _Power Word: Heal_ on a creature removes this effect.

 This deals an additional wound for every level above 6th.